swatid26/swatid26.github.io/project_1.md

 4-  Do lab procedures mean longer stays in the hospital?

-5-  When patients discharge, do they readmit to the hospital in under 30 days?

 ### 1. Which department likely needs more lab facilities?

 Here I wanted to understand which departments perform the most number of lab procedures.
 Comparing it against the number of patients they get, we can